 My family have been prominent, well-to-do people in this Middle Western city for three generations.
 The Carraways are something of a clan, and we have a tradition that we’re descended from the Dukes of Buccleuch, but the actual founder of my line was my grandfather’s brother, who came here in fifty-one, sent a substitute to the Civil War, and started the wholesale hardware business that my father carries on to-day.

 Needless to say something has been lost in translation between the Tarner version and Fitzgerald’s prose.
 I can only reiterate what the film critic Roger Ebert said about the novel:

 There is no purpose in “reading” The Great Gatsby unless you actually read it.
 Fitzgerald’s novel is not about a story.
 It is about how the story is told.
 Its poetry, its message, its evocation of Gatsby’s lost American dream, is expressed in Fitzgerald’s style–in the precise words he chose to write what some consider the great American novel.

-Perhaps, to really suck the marrow from life as Thoreau put it, you have to do some work.
+Perhaps one lesson we might learn regarding the difference between the much abridged version and the unabridged one is that—to really suck the marrow from life as Thoreau put it—you have to do some work.